 - 1. Zigbee antenna is provided separately in the SparqLinq box.
 Screw in the Zigbee antenna securely.
-Please tighten by hand. - 2.
-Plug in included Ethernet cable to Home Internet Router. - 3.
-Then plug in AC power supply.
+Please tighten by hand.
+Position the antenna to be vertical for best performance. - 2.
+Plug in the included Ethernet cable to the Home Internet Router. - 3.
+Then plug in the AC power supply.
 It will take approximately one minute for the SparqLing to fully boot. - 4.
-On the phone, tablet or PC, open WiFi application to display available Network SSIDs. - 5.
-The SparqLing will create a WiFi access point with SSID "SparqLing".
-Select it for connection. - 6.
-Enter the password "SparqLinq 80211" and be sure to include the space in the middle.
-Tick "Connect Automatically" on your device if option is available.
+On a phone, tablet or PC, open WiFi application to display the available Network SSIDs. - 5.
+The SparqLinq will create a WiFi access point with SSID "SparqLinq".
+Select this to connect to your device to the SparqLinq for connection. - 6.
+Enter the default password "SparqLinq 80211" and be sure to include the space in the middle.
+Tick "Connect Automatically" on your device if the option is available.
 Your device may indicate "No Internet Access" which is OK.
 Do not connect to customer's home network at this time. - 7.
 Open a web browser (we recommend Chrome or Firefox) and enter address http://192.168.111.1/ to start the system configuration wizard.
+This is the default IP address of the SpargLing.